jaesi/zero-party-fashion-recommender/README.md

 4. **Sample Size**: Limited data may constrain generalization
    - **Solution**: Data augmentation, transfer learning from similar domains

----

-## 🤝 Contributing

-For research collaborations or questions about the methodology:
-1. Open an issue for bugs or feature requests
-2. Submit pull requests for improvements
-3. Cite this work if used in publications

----

-## 📜 License

-[Add your license here - MIT, Apache 2.0, etc.]

----

-## 📧 Contact

-[Add contact information for research inquiries]

----

 **Project Status**: Research Implementation
 **Last Updated**: 2024